Sariya-Ansari/pyj/README.md

-# pyj
+# pyjcore
-PyJ is a Python library designed to replicate key aspects of Java's collections framework and string handling.
+pyjcore is a Python library designed to replicate key aspects of Java's collections framework and string handling.

 ## Project Overview
-PyJ is a Python library designed to replicate key aspects of Java's collections framework and string handling functionalities.
+pyjcore is a Python library designed to replicate key aspects of Java's collections framework and string handling functionalities.
 This project aims to provide Pythonic equivalents of Java's well-established data structures and string utilities, making it easier for developers familiar with Java to transition to Python.

 ### jcollections